dimagimburg/KMeansAlgorithmSequentialAndParallel/README.md

 ![Point p moves](https://raw.githubusercontent.com/dimagimburg/KMeansAlgorithmSequentialAndParallel/master/input_test_1.png)

 points were chosen to get 3 very strong and easy visible clusters.
+This test was made on standing still points (not `MovingPoint`s), that means that the radius parameter is 0 and delta_t is 0.